adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 - https://security.stackexchange.com/a/118579/6582
 - https://github.com/joaojeronimo/rimrafall
-- it's inherit property of any software - even if it open-source and has well-established reputation you never know...
+- it's inherit property of any software...
+- ...even if it open-source and has well-established reputation you never know
 - _(not being paranoid, just being aware of security implications)_

 ---